tskit-dev/tutorials/args.md

 :::{margin}
-An original, narrower definition, which we do not use here, restricts the term ARG to the the neutral coalescent process with crossover-recombination, and the graph structure defined by that process, see e.g.
+An original, narrower definition, which we do not use here, restricts the term ARG to the neutral coalescent process with crossover-recombination, and the graph structure defined by that process, see e.g.
 [Griffiths & Marjoram (1997)](https://research.monash.edu/en/publications/an-ancestral-recombination-graph)
 :::